wanLo/Atrium-Xwiki-Migration/html_converter/README.md

 # html2text

 This is a fork and highly customized.
 It is made to work with cgo.
-Hence build the so using `go build -o html2text.so -buildmode=c-shared html2text.go`.
+Hence build the `.so` using `go build -o html2text.so -buildmode=c-shared html2text.go`.

 ### Converts HTML into text of the markdown-flavored variety